OneMotoring

 Replacement vehicle criteria

-Replacing your vehicle under the Adjusted ETS
+Replacing your vehicle under the ETS for Heavy Commercial Vehicles

 Deregister your existing vehicle